ToolJet/ToolJet/docs/versioned_docs/version-2.25.0/how-to/loading-image-pdf-from-db.md

 {{components.imagePicker.file[0].base64Data}}
 ```

-<i>In the above query, we are usign the <b>exposed variables</b> of both Filepicker components to get the base64 strings of the files we had uploaded earlier.</i>
+<i>In the above query, we are using the <b>exposed variables</b> of both Filepicker components to get the base64 strings of the files we had uploaded earlier.</i>

 <div style={{ width: '100%', marginBottom:'15px', marginTop:'15px'}}>
     <img className="screenshot-full" src="/img/how-to/load-base64/add-files-query.png" alt="Add Files Query"  />